 Some studies show that the blood pressure-lowering effect of the DASH diet can be similar to people taking medication [for stage 1 hypertension].

-Simple Diet for High Blood Pressure
+Simple Diet For High Blood Pressure

 The DASH diet meal plan, to decrease hypertension, high blood pressure, is full of heart-healthy foods with blood-pressure-lowering nutrients.